Bright136/Natural-Language-Processing-Project/src/gradio_app/README.md

-# Building a Sentiment Analysis App with Gradio
+#  🚀Building a Sentiment Analysis App with Gradio 😟😐😊 🚀
 This is a Gradio app that performs sentiment analysis on COVID-19 tweets using two pre-trained language models, DistilBERT and RoBERTa.

 ## Summary